Discover Its Beauty and Wildlife

 Price From $2350 USD

-8 Days Kenya & Tanzania Safari package: Lake Nakuru, Masai Mara, Serengeti & Ngorongoro Crater Safari from Nairobi Inclusions
+8-Day Kenya & Tanzania Safari package: Lake Nakuru, Masai Mara, Serengeti & Ngorongoro Crater Safari from Nairobi Combine the adventure of Kenya and Tanzania and experience the landscapes a

 Price From $2560 USD